IngridAtMicrosoft/DocsContent/singlesource/v1/media-accounts.md

 ms.service: media-services
 ---

-# Media Stream Accounts
+# Media Accounts

 [!INCLUDE [<prerelease-api>](../includes/prerelease-api.md)]

-**Media stream accounts** provide a simple, scalable, and reliable way to manage media using Azure.
+**Media accounts** provide a simple, scalable, and reliable way to manage media using Azure.
 Media stream accounts can be used to stream live events to audiences of any size.

 ![Media Services resources](../media/resources.png)